powerlim2/analytics_interviews/README.md

 ![tech Q](tiq.png)

 This is an archive for technical interview questions for analytics/ data science positions.
-Any organizations are welcome to use the interview questions and any individuals are welcome to practice; however, please cite when you share:
+Any organizations are welcome to use the interview questions and any individuals are welcome to practice; however, please cite as follows when you share:

 `Joon Lim <powerlim2@gmail.com>`

-You are also welcome to email me for any questions and suggestions.
+You are also welcome to email me for any questions or suggestions.
 Enjoy!